Teachers Working Hard to Make Things Better

 While in Michigan, Van Roekel took time to meet with local administrators, teachers, parents, and other union & community leaders to discuss the benefits of collaboration.
 I spoke with him and Steve Cook by phone.

 “It’s great to get out into these schools and meet face-to-face with the people working hard to improve them,” Van Roekel told me.
 “The minute you walk into these priority schools, you can feel the energy and you can see that things are getting better.
 You see the effect of what money can do when combined with cooperation & collaboration between administrators, teachers, students and parents.”

-Teachers working with school administrations, parents and the community to improve schools.
+Teachers working with school administrations, parents and the community to improve schools, also taking advantage of Best article rewriter tool to reword sentences to make sure they deliver only the best.
 It’s not sexy.
 It’s not confrontational.
 But it’s making a difference.
 In Romulus, the new funding has allowed them to improve their technology program & equipment and to revamp their curriculum.
 But, that doesn’t make the news.

 Despite the NEA’s effort to draw attention to the “Priority Schools” initiative and the fact that Van Roekel met with the editorial boards of both the Detroit News and the Detroit Free Press, the only mention of it from either newspaper was a post on the News’ blog The Watercooler, where the focus is on the MEA’s Cook calling Right to Teach “revenge.”
 Sensationalism!
 Confrontation!
 [The picture above is from Van Roekel’s meeting at the Free Press.
 Editorial Page Editor Brian Dickerson is the one reclining]

 When I asked Cook about the effort to allow school districts to outsource/privatize teaching, he said we should “draw a distinction between Senator Pavlov’s bill and what actually works.”